When and How to Harvest Pumpkins at Home

 Recommended Pumpkin Varieties

-Pumpkin Variety that we Recommend: Jack Be Little
+Pumpkin Variety We Recommend: Jack Be Little

-These pumpkins cling to their vines during growth and will fit in the palm of your hand at maturity.
+These pumpkins cling to their vines during growth and fit in the palm of your hand at maturity.
 They come in white and orange and make excellent decorations.

-Pumpkin Variety that we Recommend: Small Sugar
+Pumpkin Variety We Recommend: Small Sugar

-Pumpkin Variety that we Recommend: Connecticut Field
+Pumpkin Variety We Recommend: Connecticut Field

-Pumpkin Variety that we Recommend: New Moon
+Pumpkin Variety We Recommend: New Moon

-Pumpkin Variety that we Recommend: Cinderella
+Pumpkin Variety We Recommend: Cinderella

 How to Grow a Garden in the Winter